lipanski/lipanski.github.io/_posts/2017-08-26-change-file-encoding.md

+---
+layout: default
+title: "Linux: How to change the file encoding from the command line"
+tags: linux
+---

 ## Linux: How to change the file encoding from the command line

 Let's say you have a file encoded as ISO-8859-16 and would like to turn it into UTF-8.